Bluffton, Ohio: Economy

 Bluffton is located approximately halfway between Lima and Findlay in northwest Ohio along Interstate 75.

 Modern manufacturing in Bluffton includes the international firm Sumitomo Riko, a cooperative venture between Duramax and Tokai Rubber of Japan, that makes rubber components for the auto industry.
 GROB Systems, a division of the German company GROB Group, produces machining and automation systems at its plant in Bluffton.

 The downtown area is anchored by the 19th century town hall and includes a local farmers market on Saturday mornings from May through October.
 With an average of 20 vendors, shoppers can choose from local foods and produce, as well as potted herbs, annuals, perennials, shrubs, and trees.

 Ten Thousand Villages is a fair-trade retailer that was founded in Bluffton.
 The shop sells products made by artisans in developing countries.

 Education

 Elementary and secondary

 Bluffton High School sports participate in the Northwest Conference, an athletic body sanctioned by the Ohio High School Athletic Association (OHSAA) which includes the Ada Bulldogs, Allen East Mustangs, Bluffton Pirates, Columbus Grove Bulldogs, Convoy Crestview Knights, Delphos Jefferson Wildcats, Lincolnview Lancers, Paulding Panthers, and Spencerville Bearcats.

 Higher education

 Bluffton is home to Bluffton University, a four-year educational institution affiliated with the Mennonite Church USA.

 Media

 WBWH-LP (96.1 FM) serves the Bluffton community as its only full-time radio station.

+Infrastructure

+Transportation

+The Bluffton Airport is located 1 nmi southeast of Bluffton's central business district.